ninabarzh/ipa/content/en/docs/workshops/tech-safety/_index.md

 weight: 1
 _build:
   render: always
 description: "This is not a tech training.
-It’s a friendly, choose-your-own-pace day where survivors can explore tools, learn skills, and restore digital confidence—on their own terms.
-Whether someone wants to scan their device, ask one quiet question, or draw a comic about their least favourite app—this day holds space for it all."
+It’s a friendly, choose-your-own-pace day where survivors can explore tools, learn skills, and restore digital confidence, on their own terms.
+Whether someone wants to scan their device, ask one quiet question, or draw a comic about their least favourite app, this day holds space for it all."
 menu:
   sidebar:
     weight: 5